For the first page of this review of Disney’s All-Star Music Resort, click here.

 - Two All-Star value resort standard rooms, ~260 square feet each for a total of ~520 square feet, for $355-$400 per night,* sleeping up to 8 in 4 full or 4 queen beds

 - For 5-person families, a ~314 square foot 5 person room in Port Orleans Riverside’s Alligator Bayou section or at Caribbean Beach, sleeping four in two queens and another small person in a fold-down bed at $204/night

 - A 6-person ~520 square foot Family Suite at All-Star Music, sleeping 2 in a queen in one room, and in another space sleeping two on a full fold out couch, and two more in each of two smaller beds, at $253/night

 Each option has pros and cons.
 I’ll address two value resort rooms first, then after that take the pros and cons of the other options topically (all photographs are from All-Star Music Family Suites):

-Two value resort rooms: The biggest potential issue with two value resort rooms is that while Disney will try to make them adjacent or connected, there’s no guarantee, so your family members may be widely scattered.
+Two value resort rooms: The biggest potential issue with two value resort rooms is that while Disney will try to make them adjacent or connected, there’s not really a guarantee, so your family members may be widely scattered.
 In total, you’ll get as much space as any option except Art of Animation.

 You also get two baths, 4 separate beds, and beds on average more comfortable than any other option (since none of them are fold-out or fold-down).
 No kitchen materials except for two mini-fridges; no “living room”; lower price than any option except one five person room at Port Orleans Riverside or Caribbean Beach.

 Overall space: Art of Animation Family Suites provide the most overall space, with All-Star Music Family Suites a close second.
-Port Orleans Riverside and Caribbean Beach provide the least space, and is really in a fundamentally different category.
+Port Orleans Riverside and Caribbean Beach provide the least space, and are really in a fundamentally different category.